 3. Making Extra Payments

-If adding some extra cash each month isn’t feasible, perhaps making one-time payments whenever possible—when you get a bonus at work, for instance—would be an option.
+If adding some extra cash each month isn’t feasible, perhaps making one-time payments whenever possible — when you get a bonus at work, for instance — would be an option.

 Beware that some lenders may charge a prepayment penalty to borrowers who make significantly large payments or completely pay off their mortgage before the end of the term.
+Before making extra payments, consider asking the lender about a prepayment clause.

 4. Refinancing to a Shorter Term

+You may also consider refinancing with a loan that offers a shorter term.
 For example, a homeowner could refinance their 30-year mortgage to a 20-year mortgage, shaving off up to a decade of mortgage payments.
-Beware that by doing so they will also be increasing the amount they pay each month.
+However, doing so means they will also be increasing the amount they pay each month.

+Mortgage refinancing is not necessarily a simple process, nor is it guaranteed that a lender will offer a new loan.
 Homeowners can increase their chances of securing a refinanced mortgage by maintaining healthy credit and a low debt-to-income ratio.
 It may also help to have equity built up in the home already.

 5. Renovating Your Home